Cusped spaces and quasi-isometries of relatively hyperbolic groups: Bounded parabolic horoballs

 \begin{proof} The reverse implication is trivial, so we focus on the forward implication.
 The union $H$ of all geodesic lines in $X$ is nonempty by hypothesis.
 Note that $H$ is quasiconvex in $X$, and every geodesic ray emanating from a point of $H$ lies uniformly close to $H$.
 Suppose $w$ is a basepoint as in Definition~\ref{def:visual}, and let $D$ be the distance from $w$ to $H$.
 Since every geodesic ray emanating from a point in the $D$--neighborhood of $H$ lies uniformly close to that neighborhood, it follows that each $y\in X$ is uniformly close to the $D$--neighborhood of $H$.
 We have thus shown that every point $y \in X$ is uniformly close to a geodesic line $\ell_y$.
 If $x$ is an endpoint of $\ell_y$, we are done.
 Otherwise the result follows by applying Proposition~\ref{prop:idealthin} to a triangle with $\ell_y$ as a side and with $x$ as a vertex. \end{proof}

 In the presence of a cusp-uniform action, the horoballs centered at a parabolic point have the following structure.

-\begin{defn}[Bounded parabolic horoballs] Let $Y$ be a $\delta$--hyperbolic space such that the Gromov boundary $\boundary Y$ is a single point $\eta$.
-Suppose a group $P$ acts properly and isometrically on $Y$.
+\begin{defn}[Bounded parabolic horoballs] Suppose $Y$ is a proper $\delta$--hyperbolic space such that the Gromov boundary $\boundary Y$ is a single point $\eta$.
+Suppose a group $P$ acts isometrically on $X$.
 Fix a basepoint $y_0 \in Y$, and choose a geodesic ray $c\colon [0,\infty) \to Y$ from $y_0$ to $\eta$.
 The action of $P$ on $Y$ is \emph{bounded parabolic} if $Y$ lies in a finite metric neighborhood of the union of all translates $pc$ for $p \in P$.
 We note that the bounded parabolic property does not depend on the choice of basepoint $y_0$ or the choice of ray $c$. \end{defn}

 \begin{rem} Let $X$ be a $\delta$--hyperbolic space admitting a cusp-uniform action by $(\Gamma,\mathbb{P})$.
 Let $B$ be any element of the family of equivariant disjoint horoballs as in Definition~\ref{def:relhyp}.
 If $P \in \mathbb{P}$ stabilizes $B$, then the action of $P$ on $B$ is bounded parabolic by Lemma~\ref{lem:VisualIffTaut} together with a result of Bowditch \cite[Lem.~6.3]{BowditchRelHyp}. \end{rem}